aaaaalbert/funkfeuer-sachen/ubiquiti-airview/README.md

 spectrum analyser, "airView".
-It is launched as a [JNLP](https://en.wikipedia.org/wiki/Java_Web_Start#Java_Network_Launching_Protocol_.28JNLP.29) via the Ubiquiti web interface. @alex-eri also presents a [method](https://github.com/alex-eri/airview-ssh/blob/master/runairview.sh) to launch it over SSH.
+It is launched as a [JNLP](https://en.wikipedia.org/wiki/Java_Web_Start#Java_Network_Launching_Protocol_.28JNLP.29) via the Ubiquiti web interface. @alex-eri also presents a [method](https://github.com/alex-eri/airview-ssh/blob/master/runairview.sh) to launch it over SSH, the gist of which seems to be to run `/sbin/airview` on the router and SSH-tunnel the TCP port to the client.

 I took a packet trace using [Wireshark](https://wireshark.org/) to look at the actual protocol used between the JNLP app and the device.